feideconnect/core-apis/apigkadm.md

 - `200 OK`: On success
 - `400 Bad Request`: The image data uploaded is not in a recognized format
-- `401 Unauthorized`: Current user does not own the gatekeeper to update
+- `403 Forbidden`: Current user does not own the gatekeeper to update
 - `404 Not Found`: The provided gatekeeper id does not exist in database

 ## Getting public information about api gatekeepers